Reinforz/twitter-oauth2-blog/README.md

 #### Styling

-Lets just add some basic styling while we are at it by modifying the `client\styles\globals.css` file:
+Let's just add some basic styling while we are at it by modifying the `client\styles\globals.css` file:
 ```css
 html,
 body {